-While you can use this oil on many other generators, it is best used on larger watt generators that will require a thicker oil for better protection.
+While you can use this oil on many other generators, it is best used on larger watt generators that require a thicker oil for better protection.

-Without proper protection, you can cause premature wear and tear to your generators engine.
+Without proper protection, you can cause premature wear and tear to your generator’s engine.

 4. Briggs & Stratton 30W Engine Oil

-It goes without saying that Briggs and Stratton is a widely known manufacturer in the small engine industry.
+It goes without saying that Briggs and Stratton is a widely-known manufacturer in the small engine industry.

-This specific Briggs and Stratton oil is going to come in a 30w viscosity so that you can benefit from an all season oil.
+This specific Briggs and Stratton oil is going to come in a 30w viscosity so that you can benefit from an all-season oil.

-This makes it perfect to use not only in your portable generator, which may see a lot of use in the winter when blackouts are more common, but also your lawn mowers, snow blowers, and other small engine powered tools.
+This makes it perfect to use not only in your portable generator, which may see a lot of use in the winter when blackouts are more common, but also your lawnmowers, snowblowers, and other small engine-powered tools.

-This oil has been approved by the Briggs and Stratton engineers to meet or exceed the demands for 4 cycle engines.
+In fact, this oil has been approved by the Briggs and Stratton engineers to meet or exceed the demands for 4 cycle engines.

-It is also a high quality detergent oil classified SJ/CD by the API.
+It is also a high-quality detergent oil classified SJ/CD by the API.